 03 of 12

-The Harlequin Glorybower (C. trichotomum shown here) is a half-hardy shrub that can grow as tall as 12 feet in the ground where winter temperatures don’t dip below 10 degrees F (zone 7).
-In colder regions, the slow growing plant adopts well to container culture.
-Whether in the ground or in a container, keep the plant moist and provide it with at least a half day of sun.
+The Harlequin Glorybower (C. trichotomum is shown here) is a half-hardy shrub that can grow as tall as 12 feet in the ground where winter temperatures don’t dip below 10 degrees F (zone 7).
+In colder regions, the slow-growing plant adapts well to container culture.
+Whether in the ground or a container, keep the plant moist and provide it with at least a half day of sun.
 If you prefer vining plants, look for Clerodendron thomsoniae, the bleeding heart vine.

 04 of 12

 The amorphophallus genus includes devil’s tongue, voodoo lily, and the notorious corpse plant, none of which are very kind names for flowers.
 The genus moniker itself hints at something vulgar, but the strange flowers deserve respect nonetheless.
 Pictured here is amorphophallus yuloensis, which you can grow from a corm in a partially shaded spot in rich soil.
 Protect this tropical from any whiff of frost.Continue to 5 of 12 below.